sumeyyessmn/sumeyyessmn/README.md

 - 📫 How to reach me **sumeyye.ssmn@gmail.com**

 # 💫 About Me:
-I am an Information Technologies Teacher.
-I want to be a Web developer.
+I am currently improving myself in the testing field.

 ## 🌐 Socials: